What Does It Mean to be Human?

 Anthropology offers a broad, comparative, and interdisciplinary approach to the study of human life in all its complexity, past and present.
 The major in anthropology is designed to nurture critical, intercultural, and reflexive perspectives as part of a liberal education and to prepare students for graduate study and for a wide range of careers in an increasingly complex and changing world.
 The major offers the opportunity to examine social problems and controversies through a historical and cross-cultural perspective in order to help anthropology majors become more informed citizens, both globally and locally.

-Students who successfully complete the major in anthropology will have made substantial progress towards these learning goals.
+Students who successfully complete the major in anthropology will have made substantial progress towards these learning outcomes.
 Anthropology majors should be able to:

 - Compare the varieties and commonalities of human societies in different places and times.